dasmo90/webpack-react-tutorial-with-docker/readme.md

 you can copy it to your host.

 1. Start the development server as described in (1) by following steps 1. and 2.
-2. Run `docker webpack-react-tutorial:/development/node_modules node_modules`
+2. Run `docker cp webpack-react-tutorial:/development/node_modules node_modules`